ColinPattinson/colinpattinson.github.io/_posts/2023-06-22-food-drink-euro-trip.md

 3.1/10.
 What can I say?
 None of these impressed me.
 I did eat some good stuff in Switzerland but it is not here.
 All of this was expensive and not impressive.

 ## France
 Lovely France with some great beer and food.
 First was a sunny beer in Lyon.
 Look at this beauty.
+Local Lyon beer.

 ![Amber beer in glass with sun shining on a red table](https://lh3.googleusercontent.com/pw/AJFCJaWCISJLE6jJAvvvkiEkzFkYNULB_n0Vd48RkA4OZGx-0Z-uDsd_jaJq0N80zWG_Kh2U054MWnN4EIRWSIXeV4lEpeEu4bvzLF5Zu2ixJ1eDLW0PF5TP0B4dQwUqZZJEIzWvo957xlUUa1D2DDtvrVMzcg=w743-h986-s-no?authuser=0)

 Then down to Lille & I sampled some local cuisine.
+Very [beautiful patisserie founded in 1677](https://www.meert.fr/).
 They have a sort of stroopwafel dish that is pleasant but the cake I got after blew my socks off.

 ![Stoopwafel like dish with a coffee next to it](https://lh3.googleusercontent.com/pw/AJFCJaXsObxUbid_W08WqWqaZh50myh7JY1qK29WlkKSm_-ck3WwojbKHTKEEILPpN7YLfrk8e88MUvJGgaHOL0KUzU6xF-FywOTi87zQFFs8Sq7lOyCFL4OoxZdOaaFZIq5wNPst39LNHiPMQ6G9Otp96uX9Q=w743-h986-s-no?authuser=0)

-Star of the show was this passion fruit bomb…
+Star of the show was this passion fruit bomb.
+Description I can find says it includes "crunchy muesli and cranberry, creamy dulcey and passion fruit, passion fruit and yuzu biscuit, whipped vanilla ganache".

 ![Cake with three layers.
 Orange and white colours to indicate cream and passion fruit.
 On a decorative plate](https://lh3.googleusercontent.com/pw/AJFCJaWQP6klfmGlQwvNPVOcHaJTYutUoFr4wD634__PTB-VXQyLWm2ToEnu9jiXEQLwhdYpYAu4CyQZHUXC9otkd0hQzI88yy0ePwgmGm1s0nzoHm4LKiO8Cgt-OwWdS60YtHaI2582nL36iL0AAGN80H3JrA=w743-h986-s-no?authuser=0)